 Every great cause needs a day for people and organizations supporting it to rally around.
 Stop the Bleed is one of the nation’s largest public health campaigns (more on that below) and already has many terrific organizations and people supporting it in a variety of grass roots ways.
 National Stop the Bleed Day is designed to provide a platform for all of them to create awareness of the campaign and to engage new people and organizations to join the cause.

-Due to COVID-19 UConn Rescue is limited in our approach to celebrating and educating on Stop the Bleed Day 2020.
+Due to COVID-19 UConn Rescue was limited in our approach to celebrating and educating on Stop the Bleed Day 2020.
 Instead we will be providing the following:

 1. Please check out these two awesome websites with online learning and self study modules to learn the principles of Stop the Bleed during this time of social distancing.

-2. Please join us on our social media accounts on May 21st from 6-7pm EST for a Live 1 hour Q&A event.
+2. Thank you to everyone who joined us on May 21st from 6-7pm EST for a Live 1 hour Q&A event.
 We will be providing some demonstrations and answering all your #stopthebleed questions.
-Please submit your questions by any of the following ways: email us, message us, comment on social media with the hashtag #AskUCR on FB or Instagram, or reply to our Instagram story poll during the live event from 6-7pm next Thursday.
+Thank you for submiting your questions by any of the following ways: email us, message us, comment on social media with the hashtag #AskUCR on FB or Instagram, or reply to our Instagram story poll during the live event.

-3. Lastly, please make sure to follow us on social media (Facebook and Instagram) for the latest regarding our Stop the Bleed giveaway, closes on May21st at 12pmEST, enter on Instagram.
+3. Lastly, please make sure to follow us on social media (Facebook and Instagram) for the latest regarding our Stop the Bleed giveaway, which closed on May21st at 12pmEST, enter on Instagram.